Luis Abinader: Suspicions of tax evasion

 Documents found in the Pandora Papers show that these two companies originally had bearer shares, not registered in the name of any particular person.
-It also shows that after in 2015, Panamanian law required companies to disclose the identity of the owners of their bearer shares, in 2018, a lawyer for the Abinaders filed a form with an "offshore service company" (Overseas Management Co. or OMC Group) listing Luis Abinader's siblings as shareholders of the companies, instead of "the bearer".
+It also shows that after in 2015, Panamanian law required companies to disclose the identity of the owners of their bearer shares, in 2018, a lawyer for the Abinaders filed a form with an offshore service company (Overseas Management Co. or OMC Group) listing Luis Abinader's siblings as shareholders of the companies, instead of the bearer.

-Note: OMC Group is also the service provider that created the company Offshore Dorado Asset Management Ltd. on 2 July 2004 in the tax haven of the British Virgin Islands on behalf of Peruvian President Pedro Pablo Kuczynski.
+OMC Group is also the service provider that created the company Offshore Dorado Asset Management Ltd. on 2 July 2004 in the tax haven of the British Virgin Islands on behalf of Peruvian President Pedro Pablo Kuczynski.
 Once president, Abinader created the company Offshore Dorado.

 Once president, Abinader declared these two companies (and at least seven other offshore companies under a revocable trust).
+His net worth was approximately US$70 million, according to a public declaration of assets he filed a month after being elected president in 2020.

 President of the Dominican Republic

 Abinader was sworn in as the President of the Dominican Republic on 16 August 2020.

 The inauguration had a reduced number of guests due to the measures taken for the COVID-19 pandemic.
 Among the international guests was the Secretary of State of the United States, Mike Pompeo, who attended on behalf of President Donald Trump.

 He made the fight against illegal immigration one of his priorities.
 In February 2022, he began construction of a separation wall with Haiti, which will extend over 164 of the 380 kilometers of border.